20 Other Ways to Say “Sorry to Hear That” (With Examples)

 Friend: I’ve been caring for my sick parent 24/7, and I’m exhausted.
 You: That’s a heavy burden to carry.
 Remember, it’s okay to put it down sometimes.
 Have you considered looking into respite care options?
 You deserve a break too.

-See also 20 Other Ways To Say "Please Disregard My Previous Email" (With Examples)
+See also 20 Other Ways to Say “Have a Nice Day” (With Examples)

 17. “I’m here to listen without judgment whenever you’re ready to talk.”